-In conclusion, we can not simply say SOAP is better than REST or REST is better than SOAP.
+In conclusion, we can not simply state/claim/assert SOAP is better than REST or REST is better than SOAP.
 In order to make a right architectural decision for the proposed architecture, more characteristics need to be compared.
+(More factors need to consider/take into consideration)

 3.3.4 REST VS SOAP in mobile app

-For a mobile app, where internet connection is fragile (nature of wireless connection).
-One single communication between client and server are expected to be short and light.
+For a mobile app, where the internet connection is fragile (nature of wireless connection), one single communication between client and server is expected to be short and light.
 As mentioned above, compared with SOAP, REST is more lightweight, flexible and controllable.
-Those characteristics meet the requirement of the wireless connection between mobile devices and the internet.
-On the other hand, SOAP is not a bad option when mobile apps are used to serve web application for complex business logic.
+Those characteristics meet the requirement of the wireless connection between mobile devices and Internet.
+On the other hand, SOAP is not a bad option when mobile apps are used to serve web applications for complex business logic.

 3.3.5 Conclusion